ARTHRITIS & JOINT PAIN · 7-DAY PLAN · LOGANSPORT, IN

 - Keep the same pain-safe range until next-day symptoms stay stable

-- If you flare: revert for 3–4 sessions, then try again
+- If you flare: revert for 3–4 sessions, then progress again

 Joint mechanics tip (often overlooked)